-It is the responsibility of employee supervisors and departmental Additional Duty Safety Officers (ADSOs) to analyze each position description in his/her area of responsibility and identify applicable training requirements.
-The analysis should consider all of the potential hazards of the job, and which training may be applicable as a result.
-Risk Management has developed a RM Training Applicability Checklist to assist in conducting this determination.
-Risk Management has recently begun competing the Applicability Checklist with new employees during the Human Resources New Employee Orientation.
+It is the responsibility of employee supervisors to analyze each position description in their area of responsibility and identify applicable training requirements.
+The analysis should consider all of the potential hazards of the job and which training may be applicable as a result.
+Risk Management has developed an RM Training Applicability Checklist to assist in conducting this determination.
 Please contact EH&S for assistance in determining what training is required for each position and/or task within your area of responsibility.

-Classroom training sessions are generally presented by EH&S; and may include videos, presentations, and hands-on exercises.
-Classroom training may also be presented by (ADSOs) or supervisors in departmental meetings to meet EH&S training requirements.
+Classroom training sessions are generally presented by EH&S staff and may include videos, presentations, and hands-on exercises.
+Classroom training may also be presented by supervisors in departmental meetings to meet EH&S training requirements.

-Supervisors or ADSOs who conduct training need to create proper documentation.
-To properly document such department provided training sessions, record training attendance using sign-in sheets or similar acknowledgment forms.
-Forward the completed forms or sign-in sheets to EH&S for inclusion in the training completion database.
+Supervisors who conduct training need to create proper documentation.
+To properly document such department-provided training sessions, record training attendance using sign-in sheets or similar acknowledgment forms.
+Forward the completed forms or sign-in sheets to EH&S for inclusion in Bridge.

 Page last updated 12:32 PM, July 25, 2022